featherbear/UNSW-COMP6441/blog/__hugo/content/post/weakness-of-the-week-02.md

 Sometimes it's so inconspicuous, but it is _for a fact_ there... living in your subconscious, our self-interest aligns our thoughts and desires to what we _want_.

-It's crazy to see identify it in our lives until we humble ourselves and take a step back to realise how much of our actions, thoughts and decision are shaped by self-gratification.
-It's an amazing virus that we don't even realise existed in our system.
+It's so crazily hard to identify it in our own lives until we humble ourselves and take a step back to realise how much of our actions, thoughts and decision are shaped by self-gratification.
+It's a terrifying virus that we don't even realise existed in our system.

 Maybe it's not what we _want_ though.
 We might get what we want, but not what we truly need.